andreijiroh-dev/website/markdown/security.md

 ## Official Channels

-Please report security issues via `ajhalili2006@andreijiroh.eu.org` or <https://andreijiroh.eu.org/contact/security>, providing all relevant information.
+Please report security issues via `security@andreijiroh.xyz` or following the general instructions at <https://andreijiroh.xyz/contact/security>, providing all relevant information.
 The more details you provide, the easier it will be for us to triage and fix the issue.

 ## Safe Harbor